-We are currently recruiting for the 2021-2022 LEAD Graduate Assistantship!
-Please see the infomation below.
+We are no longer recruiting for the 2021-2022 LEAD Graduate Assistantship!
+Please see the information below.
 If you have any questions regarding the application process after reading the information below, please contact Phil Rippa, Office Manager at email@example.com.
 To apply for this position, please submit a letter of interest, resume, and the contact information of three professional references to: Phil Rippa, Office Manager for the LEAD Office at firstname.lastname@example.org.

 The LEAD Graduate Professional Assistant (GA) will be an integral part of the LEAD team, helping to provide leadership training, resources, services, and recognition to empower all Mason students to become more effective, ethical leaders.
 The LEAD GA will assist in the coordination, implementation, and evaluation of major LEAD office programming.
 They will co-supervise the Student Leadership Consultants with the Associate Director, serve as a co-advisor for the Leadership Advocates, serve as a teaching assistant for the Ethics and Leadership course (INTS 404), and facilitate leadership workshops.

 - Must be enrolled in one of George Mason University’s Graduate Programs (not provisional admission)

 - Must have and maintain a 3.0 GPA

 - Must be in good academic and judicial standing.

 - Must be available for entire 2021-2022 Academic Year

 - Must possess strong written and verbal communication skills

 - Must be able to work 20 hours per week.